Santehnika-Online’s Success Story: How to Improve the Advertising-to-Sales Ratio by 10%

 Step 2.
 Import data from CallTouch to Google BigQuery

 Santehnika-Online’s specialists use the Calltouch call tracking system to collect data about orders placed in the call center.
-With OWOX BI Pipeline the data about call events is automatically sent to Google BigQuery immediately after each call.
+With OWOX BI the data about call events is automatically sent to Google BigQuery immediately after each call.
 When sending the event, the call receives a tag with the phone number at which the call was made.